EdwinTh/EdwinTh.github.io/_posts/2017-12-13-dutch-masters.md

 making encounters with their subjects feel as being in the room with them.
 Recently, during the OzUnconference, the beautiful [`ochRe` package](https://github.com/ropenscilabs/ochRe/) was developed.
-This package contains color palettes of the wonderful Australian landscape (which my wife got to witness during our honeymoon last year).
+This package contains color palettes of the wonderful Australian landscape (which my wife and I got to witness during our honeymoon last year).
 Drawing colors from both works of art and photographs of Australia.
 I shamelessly stole both the idea and package structure of `ochRe` to create [`dutchmasters`]( https://github.com/EdwinTh/dutchmasters).
 This package contains six color